 However, the most peculiar finding is the lack of warming in the last 100 years.
 We can see a spike in temperature, but the data indicates a peak in the middle of the 20th century, followed by cooling for the last 50 years.
 According to the study, present day is the coldest period seen in New England in 900 years.

 Many caveats need to be inserted here: It is only a single study, it is only regional, the proxy chemical used could be flawed, it could be calibrated improperly, and there may be errors in parts of the data record.
-Nevertheless, taken at face value, the paper shows not a single trace of manmade global warming.We value your comments!
-Please weigh in on our comment section below.
+Nevertheless, taken at face value, the paper shows not a single trace of manmade global warming.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com